-For thousands of years, traditional Chinese medicine has used herbs and acupuncture to treat a variety of maladies from internal health problems to skin disorders, such as eczema, acne, psoriasis, alopecia and others.
-Many practitioners today continue to apply these methods to treat their patients who prefer a less invasive and non-chemical treatment.
+For thousands of years, traditional Chinese medicine has used herbs and acupuncture to treat various maladies from internal health problems to skin disorders, such as eczema, acne, psoriasis, alopecia and others.
+Today, many practitioners continue to apply these methods to treat their patients who prefer a less invasive and non-chemical treatment.

 Traditional Chinese medicine views good health as a balance between the body's internal systems and the environment we live in.
-Displacement of the balance between energy (Qi), blood, yin and yang result to the development of diseases.
-The impact of environmental conditions, such as wind, heat, cold, dampness and dryness also contribute to the illness.
-In addition, traditional Chinese medicine views the mind as a powerful influence on a person's health.
+Displacement of the balance between energy (Qi), blood, yin, and yang results in diseases development.
+Environmental conditions, such as wind, heat, cold, dampness and dryness, also contribute to the illness.
+Besides, traditional Chinese medicine views the mind as a powerful influence on a person's health.

 There are four areas of dermatology where traditional Chinese medicine is applied: Chang Yang (skin sores), Pi Fu Ling (skin disorders, such as eruptions and warts), Gan Men Bing (rectal or anus disorders, such as hemorrhoids), and Za Bing (other disorders, such as acute abdominal disorders and gangrene).

-Traditional Chinese medicine use the Three Yellow Cleanser (San Huan Xi Ji) to treat about 60% of skin disorders, which include acne, eczema, dermatitis, rashes, and psoriasis.
+Traditional Chinese medicine uses the Three Yellow Cleanser (San Huan Xi Ji) to treat about 60% of skin disorders, including acne, eczema, dermatitis, rashes, and psoriasis.
 The formula, which has been in use for many centuries, consists of four cleansing herbs with a "cold property" that clears the internal heat (Qing Re), stops itching (Zhi Yang) and prevents secretions (Shou Se) from oozing further.
 Three of the four herbs used in the formula have a yellow hue, hence the name.